 Breaking free from the prison of perfectionism.

 Here’s the video so you can see for yourself:

-(If the embedded version of the video does not appear here on the page, you can click this link to play it directly from YouTube.com)
+(If the video does not appear here on the page, click this link to play it on YouTube.com)

 There once was a ballerina who lived in a music box.
 Delicate and beautiful, she danced within a thick sphere of glass — protected, unchanging, and enslaved.